Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/README.md

 # HypnoNeuro: Decentralized Mental Wellness for All

-**HypnoNeuro** is a gamified, Web3-powered mental health platform designed to provide **anonymous, stigma-free access** to trauma-informed care — especially for underserved and high-risk populations.
+**HypnoNeuro** is a gamified, Web3-powered mental wellness platform offering anonymous, stigma-free access to trauma-informed care — especially for underserved and high-risk communities.

 ---